amitmore-007/Hiring-Portal/SETUP_GUIDE.md

 1. **Resume Download**: Upload a resume and try downloading it from both candidate and interviewer dashboards
 2. **Generate Questions**: Click the "Generate AI Questions" button on interviewer dashboard
 3. **Meeting Scheduling**: Try scheduling a meeting (requires valid Zoom credentials)
+4. **Candidate Login**:
+   - Go to `/candidate/login/`
+   - Enter credentials and click "Sign In"
+   - Should redirect to `/candidate/dashboard/` successfully
+5. **Interviewer Login**:
+   - Go to `/interviewer/login/`
+   - Enter credentials and click "Access Dashboard"
+   - Should redirect to `/interviewer/dashboard/` successfully
+6. **Generate Questions**:
+   - Login as interviewer
+   - Should stay on dashboard when generating questions
+   - No redirect to login page

+## Deployment Considerations

+- Ensure `DEBUG=False` in production
+- Set `CSRF_COOKIE_SECURE=True` and `SESSION_COOKIE_SECURE=True` for HTTPS
+- Verify media file serving is configured correctly

 ## Troubleshooting

 - If resume download still fails, check if the `media` folder has proper permissions
 - If question generation fails, verify GROQ_API_KEY is correctly set
 - If meeting scheduling fails, verify Zoom API credentials are valid
+- If login still redirects to same page, clear browser cache and cookies
+- Check Django logs for authentication errors
+- Verify CSRF tokens are included in forms
+- Ensure session middleware is enabled